OGLE-2016-BLG-1195Lb: A Sub-Neptune Beyond the Snow Line of an M-dwarf Confirmed by Keck AO: Planetary System Parameters

 After close inspection of our initial photometry, there is no apparent downward trend as reported by \citetalias{Shvartzvald2017}, which suggests that the magnification of the source is not significantly greater than the instrumental noise and the potential contamination from nearby sources.
 We compared the original 2016 observations with the 2019 baseline data and we note that the scatter between dithers in 2016 is systematically larger than that observed in the 2019 observations.
 This could be indicative that the 2016 observations either exhibit stronger instrumental systematics or that the time-variable contamination from nearby sources was more prominent.
 Hence, given that the source is faint and that the \textit{Spitzer} magnification could be as large as the instrumental noise, if not modeled properly, we suggest that the discrepancy between the physical parameters of OB161195 inferred in this work and the results reported by \citetalias{Shvartzvald2017} could be due to a poor characterization of the instrumental systematics of this particular event.

-While PLD tends to overfit OB161195's Spitzer observations, we investigate the discrepancy physical parameters inferred from \citetalias{Shvartzvald2017} and our new Keck constrains by fitting 3 different light curve models to our raw photometry with a PLD correction: 1) a flat line in Figure \ref{fig:PLDflat}, 2) a single-lens model with $t_0$ fixed to that reported by \citetalias{Shvartzvald2017} in Figure \ref{fig:PLDShav}, and 3) a single-lens model with $t_0$ fixed to that predicted from our Keck constrains \ref{fig:PLDKeck}.
+While PLD tends to overfit OB161195's Spitzer observations, we investigate the discrepancy physical parameters inferred from \citetalias{Shvartzvald2017} and our new Keck constrains by fitting 3 different light-curve models to our raw photometry with a PLD correction: 1) a flat line , a single-lens model with $t_0$ fixed to that reported by \citetalias{Shvartzvald2017}, and 3) a single-lens model with $t_0$ fixed to that predicted from our Keck constrains.
+These fits can be seen in Figure \ref{fig:PLD}.
 In this analysis, we find that the model with $t_0$ from \citetalias{Shvartzvald2017} is disfavored, with the highest $\chi^2$ compared to the other models.
-The model that is favored when comparing $\chi^2$ is that from the Keck follow-up results (Figure \ref{fig:PLDKeck}), although the difference is small and not significant enough to conclude which of the two is better.
-Therefore, our ultimate deduction is that the \textit{Spitzer} dataset is inconclusive, and the parallax yielded from such data is not a reliable avenue for a mass-measurement to be made.
+The model that is favored when comparing $\chi^2$ is that from the Keck follow-up results, although the difference is small and not significant enough to conclude which of the two is better.
+Therefore, our ultimate deduction is that the \textit{Spitzer} dataset is inconclusive, and the parallax yielded from such sparcely sampled data is not a reliable avenue for a mass-measurement to be made.